 We are GREEN!

-We at the OSU Urban Arts Space are proud to make environmentally responsible decisions whenever possible.
+OSU Urban Arts Space is proud to make environmentally responsible decisions whenever possible.
 Hoping to serve as an example for other arts organizations, we have incorporated sustainability as a unique facet of our gallery's mission.
 We work to facilitate the promotion of creative dialog about the environmental needs of our community, while actively generating cooperative solutions.

 The Space is housed within one of the largest LEED gold-certified buildings in the nation, the historic Lazarus Building in downtown Columbus.
 In addition to our daily operations, we strive to offer a variety of environmentally-conscious programs and events.
-As a member of Mayor Coleman's Green Spot Program, we have committed to the following:
+As a member of Mayor Coleman's Green Spot Program, we have committed to inform & engage the community; reduce, reuse, & recycle; conserve & protect water; and streamline transportation.

 How do we stay GREEN?
 Here are just a few ways...